ahle-pro/sbt-srh/README.md

 # sbt-srh
-Potential best application in salon SRH
+Potential best application in salon SRH.
+A science tool for drawing user attention in crowd designed by human.

 ## Authors